 Why are lane markings necessary?

 The City of Winnipeg roadways are designed to be safe, and road markings are an important, but often overlooked, safety feature.
 Painted lines keep traffic in lanes and serve as guide posts for passing, safety, crosswalks and stopping areas.
-The Manual of Uniform Traffic Control Devices for Canada establishes the type of lines used and is used to ensure all traffic control devises, including paint lines, are consistent across Canada.
+The Manual of Uniform Traffic Control Devices for Canada establishes the type of lines used and is used to ensure all traffic control devices, including paint lines, are consistent across Canada.

 The City makes sure that road marking duties are carried out each year.
 The operation begins about mid-April, when it is warm enough for the paint to adhere to the road.
-Lane lining crews and intersection marking crews work clockwise around the City, starting north of the Assiniboine River.

 Did you know?